John Wolff's Web Museum

 detent on the bell lever in the 13th place.

-clear of the registers.
-Remove the centre bearing retainer plate and
+registers.
+Remove the bearing retainer plate and screw from the pillar

-screw, then ease both register assemblies up and out together.
+between the registers, then ease both register assemblies up and out

 - Disassemble the two registers, but keep them separate.
 Take careful